Reliance AGM on Friday: What to Expect in Addition to Jio Feature Phone

 Hotstar Scores A+ on Content, but the User Experience Is a Massive Fail

-The Reliance Industries Annual General Meeting (AGM) is scheduled for 11am on Friday, July 21, where Chairman Mukesh Ambani may once again bring about a paradigm shift in the mobile market.
-Many expect the company to announce the long-rumoured Jio feature phone at the Reliance AGM, a product that can help the company boost its user base – whose growth was the slowest in April since the Jio operations launched in September last year.
-But Jio feature phone probably won’t be the only mobile-related item at the Reliance AGM, with a few more expected to be announced when Ambani takes the stage.
-Here’s a look at what you can expect from the event:
+Reliance AGM is scheduled for 11am on Friday, July 21, where Chairman Mukesh Ambani is expected to make major announcements that could once again alter the telecom and mobile landscape of the country.
+Many expect the company to announce the long-rumoured Jio 4G VoLTE feature phone at the Reliance AGM, a mobile that can help the company boost its user base.
+While the features and price of the Jio feature phone have already leaked, it will likely not be the only significant announcement come Friday.

+Here’s a look at what you can expect from the Reliance AGM:

-As for the hardware specifications, the Jio feature phone is said to have a 2.4-inch colour display, 512MB RAM, 4GB of internal storage, up to 128GB microSD card support, dual SIM functionality (Nano SIM + Standard SIM), 2-megapixel rear camera, and VGA front camera.
+As for the hardware specifications, the Jio 4G VoLTE feature phone is said to have a 2.4-inch colour display, 512MB RAM, 4GB of internal storage, up to 128GB microSD card support, dual SIM functionality (Nano SIM + Standard SIM), 2-megapixel rear camera, and VGA front camera.
 Reports also say users will get 2000mAh battery, FM radio, and Bluetooth 4.1 + LE with the handset.
+Intex Technologies has told Gadgets 360 it is final stage of talks to manufacture the Jio feature phone.

 While new Jio plans were launched earlier this month, the company may not be done with those just yet.
 Reliance Jio is expected to launch new plans priced around Rs.
 80-90; however, these may be available only for those who purchase the Jio feature phone, and not for existing users, but there’s no confirmation yet in this regard.